 about

-Hi there!
-My name is Kittie Cooper—I’m a sound and intermedia artist, performer, and educator based in Charlottesville, Virginia.
-I make work that explores the spectrum between silliness and seriousness, and in particular where those two qualities overlap with spookiness.
-Much of my work deals with the messy insides of humans, electronics, and other everyday things.
-I compose works using text and graphic scores, structured improvisation, and DIY electronic instruments.
-My work has been called "highly original and wonderfully fun."
-My music has been commissioned and performed by International Contemporary Ensemble (ICE), Ensemble Dal Niente, Splinter Reeds, TAK Ensemble, Warp Trio, Popebama, and Ghost Ensemble.
-I have also performed and presented at a variety of festivals and conferences across the United States, and perform regularly as a guitarist, electronic musician, and improviser.
+Kittie Cooper is a sound and intermedia artist, performer, and educator based in Charlottesville, Virginia.
+Kittie makes work that explores the spectrum between silliness and seriousness, and in particular where those two qualities overlap with spookiness.
+Much of their work deals with the messy insides of humans, electronics, and other everyday things.
+Their work has been called "highly original and wonderfully fun."
+Kittie’s music has been commissioned and performed by International Contemporary Ensemble (ICE), Ensemble Dal Niente, Splinter Reeds, TAK Ensemble, Friction Quartet, Warp Trio, Popebama, and Ghost Ensemble.
+She has also performed and presented at a variety of festivals and conferences across the United States, and performs regularly as a guitarist, electronic musician, and improviser.